 The fair value hierarchy gives the highest priority to quoted prices with readily available independent data in active markets for identical assets or liabilities (Level 1) and the lowest priority to unobservable market inputs (Level 3).
 When various inputs for measurement fall within different levels of the fair value hierarchy, the lowest observable input that has a significant impact on fair value measurement is used.
-Our valuation techniques have not changed from those used at December 31, 2012, and ultimately management determines fair value.
-Financial instruments are categorized based upon the following characteristics or inputs to the valuation techniques:
+Our valuation techniques have not changed from those used at December 31, 2013, and ultimately management determines fair value.
+Financial instruments reported at fair value in our consolidated financial statements are categorized based upon the following characteristics or inputs to the valuation techniques: